the-teachingRSE-project/.github/profile/README.md

 Currently, we are developing a set of guidelines for the best development of young and practising RSEs.

+If you want to contact us you can either write an issue on the respective repository or for more general inquiries an email to teachingrse@lists.uni-wuerzburg.de

 Past outcomes are:
 - The paper [`Foundational Competencies and Responsibilities of a Research Software Engineer`](https://arxiv.org/abs/2311.11457)